acolytec3/brightIdSDK/README.md

 - prepublishOnly: builds your sources for deployment (to npm)
 - size-limit: checks your bundle size limit
 - test: run tests
-- upgrade-interactive: updgrades your dependencies interactively (like with yarn)
+- upgrade-interactive: upgrades your dependencies interactively (like with yarn)
 # 📃 Licence

 Read the [licence](./LICENCE)